kubernetes/sig-release/release-team/role-handbooks/emeritus-adviser/README.md

 Due to the nature of the role, the EA has no shadows.
 The job may, however, be split between more than one person.

 ## Responsibilities
-Responsibilities for the EA is to help enable the release team and lead.
+Responsibilities for the EA are to help enable the Release Team.
 Activities the EA is responsible for are

 * Tracking the former release retrospective AIs
 * Creating the incoming release shadow surveys